rdk1024/MOSAcquisition/README.md

 ## Installation
 ### Dependencies
 This package requires a Python interpreter and an IRAF interpreter.
-It also makes use of numpy, astropy, and ginga.
-To install those packages, simply use
+It also makes use of numpy, astropy, ginga, and pyraf.
+To install those packages, simply call
-`$ pip install numpy astropy ginga`
+`$ pip install numpy astropy ginga pyraf`
 It also requires much of the existing MOIRCS Acquisition software, which is not on the internet as far as I know, so if you don't work for Subaru, ha ha, too bad.